aiman-al-masoud/noadpad_deprecated/README.md

 - global search by keywords.
 - option to adjust the text size.
-- note files get automatically sorted by their date of last editing.
+- note files get automatically sorted by their date last edited.